pfgithub/scpl/docs/actions/gettraveltime.md

 Estimates the amount of time it will take to travel to the location passed into this action.

+### note

+Travel times are provided by Apple Maps and take into account current traffic conditions.

 ### input

 The destination